-Resources About Uni Worth the Read:
+References About Uni Worth the Read/Watch:

 “Prices since 2014 have hovered around 76 cents to 84 cents a pound, but data with PacFIN for 2017 puts average prices at $1.53 per pound for urchins delivered in 2017 and $1.46 for urchins delivered this year.”– National Fisherman, Purple urchin invasion leads to a low harvest, high prices for West Coast urchins.

 Now that you know about sea urchin processors, here are some additional articles about the sea urchin divers who harvest them by hand, data on sea urchin output, to how much sea urchin divers make:

 - Motherboard by Vice, August 21, 2015, California Gold: The Uni Dynasty of Mendocino County by Maria Finn and photography by Alan Lovewell